 As you can probably tell, at Blue Sky, our favorite words are space, climate and data, so we decided to build right at the intersection of these three exciting sectors.
 Here's an overview of these markets!

 The Space Economy is expected to triple in size by 2030!

 - Satellite Internet

 - Earth Observation

-Though, the number of satellites in operation have doubled in just 5 years, but only a small fraction of the satellite imagery is in a format that can be applied to real-world use-cases.
+Though, the number of satellites in operation have doubled in just 5 years, only a small fraction of the satellite imagery is in a format that can be applied to real-world use-cases.
 As more satellites circle Earth's orbit, the demand to make sense of all this data is gaining momentum, making downstream analytical services very important.

-"The upstream space market, with its rocket launches and high-tech satellite payloads, may seem at a first glance to be the most exciting segment of the space industry.
-But when it comes to innovation, job and revenue creation & the provision of services that change people’s lives for the better, the downstream market is where the action is" - New Space Economy forum in Rome on December 12, 2019
+"The upstream space market, with its rocket launches and high-tech satellite payloads, may seem at first glance to be the most exciting segment of the space industry.
+But when it comes to innovation, jobs and revenue creation & the provision of services that change people’s lives for the better, the downstream market is where the action is" - New Space Economy forum in Rome on December 12, 2019

-Climate-tech has seen a massive jump in investments in the last 5 years, with Climate-Tech VC Investing topping $17 billion in 2020 i.e. 6% of total capital invested.
+Climate-tech has seen a massive jump in investments in the last 5 years, with Climate-Tech VC Investing topping $17 billion in 2020 i.e. 6% of the total capital invested.

 Attaining net zero carbon emissions will require a systemic transition by companies, governments and technologies and we have seen capital flow into various climate-tech segments from mobility to agriculture to earth data generation.

 With the advent of IoT, Cloud migration and APIs, Big Data is set to be a $230 Billion market by 2025.